 The highest peak in North America, Denali is one of the most beautiful mountains you’ll probably see in the entire us.
 We all know Alaska is fairly cold, so be prepared with winter attire for this climb.

-The mountain reaches above 20,000 ft, and it is not an easy climb.
+The mountain reaches above 20,000 ft and as such even dwarfs it’s african counterpart: Mount Kilimanjaro.
+Denali is not an easy climb.
 However, that doesn’t mean it can’t be accomplished.
 Comparable to Mount Everest, this is something that the best of mountain climbers should attempt and no one less.
 If you’re an experienced climber, that is, if you are a veteran high altitude climber, this is a mountain for you.
 However, do not take this mountain lightly.
 This mountain has a lot of jagged ice and apparently over 12,000 glaciers that can make for a treacherous ascent when climbing its 20,000 feet plus.

 If you catch it on the right day, you could potentially see the sun glistening on these glacial spears and see the beautiful reflections that come from them.
 Or, you can see the powerful aesthetics of light and dark reflecting on them.
 Imagine that site as your feet shiver and your fingers begin to tingle, and you see these beautiful different shades of light clashing with dark on this mountain pass that you climb to reach the top of the peak.